 - illegitimate child of spouse of sponsor; and

 - unremarried and unmarried former spouses applying for initial issuance of an ID card.

 DoD reports continuing significant problems with maintaining accurate and current addresses in the DEERS database, particularly for retired servicemembers and their families and survivors.

 Members with e-mail access can keep their address data current by e-mailing any updates directly to the DEERS management office: email@example.com.
 E-mail updates should contain the following information: sponsor's name and Social Security number; address change; names of other family members affected by the address change; effective date of the new address information; and your telephone number and area code.
 DEERS address changes also may be made online.

 Alternatively, members may fax the data to (831)655-8317 or call (800)538-9552.
 You also can update your address by writing:

 Military ID Cards by Mail

+Are you disabled, or do you have an incapacitated dependent and cannot get to an ID card office?
 You may be able obtain a new ID card by mail from the nearest military ID card office.
-Locate your nearest ID card office by using the RAPIDS site locator noted below.
+Locate your nearest ID card office by using the RAPIDS site locator.
 Call the office to verify mail-in ID card procedures.
 Plan ahead if updating by mail expecting the process to take from four-to-six weeks.